Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 The Receiving Player may both accept an Assist, as well as stunt their own action.

-Assisting is considered a Primary Action.
+Assisting is considered a Simple Action.

 Essence
 -------